OpenEnergyPlatform/academy/docs/courses/05_ontology.md

 #### 1. BFO basics

-OEO uses the formal structure and design principles of Basic Formal Ontology (BFO).
+The OEO uses the formal structure and design principles of the Basic Formal Ontology (BFO).
-The more you are familiar with BFO, the better you can contribute to the development process.
+The more familiar you are with BFO, the better you can contribute to the development process.

-:oep-icon-video: For a quick overview on BFO, this video tutorial gives an introduction.
+:oep-icon-video: This video tutorial (78 min) provides an overview and introduction to BFO.
 [Building Ontologies with Basic Formal Ontology](https://www.youtube.com/watch?v=joC4NZgLtqA)

 :oep-icon-text: The standard literature on BFO is [_Arp, Smith and Spear (2015): Building Ontologies with Basic Formal Ontology_](https://direct.mit.edu/books/book/4044/Building-Ontologies-with-Basic-Formal-Ontology).
 If you decide to become an OEO developer, you should read this book.
-It is also helpfull if you want to look up stuff at a later state.
+It is also a helpful work of reference.

-Please also checkout [BFO on github](https://github.com/BFO-ontology/BFO).
-In the [BFO github wiki](https://github.com/BFO-ontology/BFO/wiki) you can find some more other publications and information on BFO.
+The [BFO code](https://github.com/BFO-ontology/BFO) is hosted on GitHub where the [wiki page](https://github.com/BFO-ontology/BFO/wiki) also provides further publications and information on BFO.

 #### 2. Protégé and OWL basics

 OEO is based on the Web Ontology Language OWL and uses Manchester Syntax.
-Protégé is the tool that we are using for OEO development.
+Protégé is the tool used for OEO development.
-:oep-icon-text: To become familiar with Protégé and OWL, we recommend to study the [Pizza tutorial](https://www.michaeldebellis.com/post/new-protege-pizza-tutorial) by Micheal DeBellis, especially chapter 1 to 7.
+:oep-icon-text: To become familiar with Protégé and OWL, we recommend studying the [Pizza tutorial](https://www.michaeldebellis.com/post/new-protege-pizza-tutorial) by Micheal DeBellis, especially chapter 1 to 7.
-For the tutorial, and the OEO development later, you have to install Protégé on your computer.
+For the tutorial, as well as OEO development, you will have to install Protégé on your computer.

 You can find the OWL2 and Manchester Syntax documentation [here](https://www.w3.org/TR/owl2-manchester-syntax/) for further reading.

 #### 3. GitHub and git basics

 The documentations of the OEO development, its discussion and version control all take place on GitHub.
-Therefore, it is necesarry to familiarize with the GitHub platform and the version control software [git](https://git-scm.com/).
+Therefore, it is necesarry to be familiar with versioning control via [git](https://git-scm.com/) and GitHub as a platform.

 - GitHub provides a helpful guide for the [first steps with your GitHub account](https://docs.github.com/de/get-started/onboarding/getting-started-with-your-github-account).
 - There, you can also learn, how to [set up git](https://docs.github.com/en/get-started/quickstart/set-up-git).
-- An introductory tutorial on how to use git you can find [here](https://githowto.com/).
+- An introductory tutorial on how to use git is available [here](https://githowto.com/).

 ### Which OEO specific knowledge do I need?

-We published an introductory paper about the OEO in 2021 in the journal Energy and AI.
-It gives you a good overview over the domain, the structure and the workflow of OEO development.
+We published an introductory paper about the OEO in the journal Energy and AI in 2021.
+It provides a good overview over the domain, the structure and the workflow of OEO development.

 :oep-icon-text: [Introducing the Open Energy Ontology: Enhancing data interpretation and interfacing in energy systems analysis](https://www.sciencedirect.com/science/article/pii/S2666546821000288)

-The OEO wiki provides you details on how best practice principles of ontology development are applied to OEO development: https://github.com/OpenEnergyPlatform/ontology/wiki/Best-Practice-Principles
+The OEO wiki provides details on how best practice principles of ontology development are applied to OEO development: https://github.com/OpenEnergyPlatform/ontology/wiki/Best-Practice-Principles

-Since energy is a complex physical phenomenon and challenging to describe ontologically, we published another OEO specific paper that describes, how we decided to represent energy and energy carriers in the OEO.
+Energy is a complex physical phenomenon and challenging to describe ontologically.
+We published another OEO specific paper that describes, how we decided to represent energy and energy carriers in the OEO.

 :oep-icon-text: [The representation of energy, energy carriers and fuels in the Open Energy Ontology](http://star.informatik.rwth-aachen.de/Publications/CEUR-WS/Vol-3249/paper1-Ensusto.pdf)